|Nutritional Guidelines (per serving)|

 Place the mug on top of a microwavable small plate or saucer.

-Bake for 3 to 4 minutes.
+Microwave for 3 to 4 minutes.
 Check for doneness by inserting a toothpick in the middle of the microwave mug cake and removing the toothpick.
 If the toothpick is dry, the microwave mug cake is done.

 Wait 2 minutes, then run a butter knife along the inside the mug, and tip the cake into the plate.
 Position the mug cake so that the slightly rounded top is on top.
 Your microwave mug cake will now look like a slightly overgrown muffin.